Gain Student Independence With ➔

 Student Access

 On the Boom Learning main page, you will find a green button for student sign-in.
-When the students’ click that, they will be prompted to sign in through Boom, Google Classroom, Microsoft, or Clever.
+When the students click that, they will be prompted to sign in through Boom, Google, Microsoft, or Clever.

-You can see from the homepage at the very top of this post that students can either hit the sign-in button or the Fast Play button.
+You can see from the homepage, at the very top of this post, that students can either click the sign-in button or the Fast Play button.
 You can also choose the fast play option after you hit the log-in button.

-If you choose fast play, the students enter in the pin that you gave them and can quickly get to the deck you want them to play.
-Don’t forget, with fast play you won’t get any report tracking.
+If you choose fast play, the students enter the PIN you provided and can quickly access the deck you want them to play.
+Don’t forget that with fast play, you won’t receive any report tracking.

-I made some editable Boom Learning sign-in cards to make it easier to keep track of your students’ usernames and passwords.
+I created some editable Boom Learning sign-in cards to help you keep track of your students’ usernames and passwords more easily.
 I like to keep these on a metal ring by my computers.
 Cards can also be kept in students’ personal folders.
 If you would like a free copy, click on the link below:

 Boom Learning Username Cards

-Students will log in, and they will see the cards that have been assigned to them and click on the correct one.
+Students will log in and see the cards assigned to them, then click on the correct one.

-After the students complete the assignment, you can check out how they did in the reports tab.
+After the students complete the assignment, you can review their progress in the reports tab.

 Follow-Up